pragma-/pbot/README.md

     <pragma-> echo Hello world! | {sed s/world/universe/} | {uc}
        <PBot> HELLO UNIVERSE!

 Here's a short list of the Functions that come with PBot.
+Additional Functions can easily be added by making a very simple PBot Plugin.

 Name | Description
 --- | ---